khigashinosg/CNN-Image-Recognition/README.md

 # CNN-Based Image Recognition on NaturalImageNet

 ## Project Overview
 This project focuses on developing and optimizing a deep learning model using Convolutional Neural Networks (CNNs) for image classification.
 Targeting the NaturalImageNet dataset, a subset of ImageNet containing 20 classes of animals, this project aims to push the boundaries of image recognition in challenging and diverse real-world scenarios.
+Detailed explanations and written answers regarding the methodology and results are available in the markdown cells of the accompanying Jupyter Notebook (ipynb)

 ## Requirements
 - Python 3.10